prawin-pp/tpearl-shop/README.md

 npm run dev
 ```

-Note that you will also need to install and run the `tpearl-api` project in order to use the POS system.
+Note that you will also need to install and run the `tpearl-strapi` project in order to use the POS system.

 ## Features